White paper: Next-generation acquiring in Mediterranean countries

 Ron Van Wezel, Senior analyst at Aité, said: “Acquiring has become a service business.
 Merchants are looking for acquirers to do more than just process payments.
 They want their acquirer to help them increase sales, contain costs in an increasingly complex environment, and provide best-in-class solutions.”

 Yet this does not come without challenges, acquirers need to educate merchants about the benefits of innovation and consolidation of traditional app-based models.
 Michael C.G.
-Charalambide, CEO & MD at ECommBX, said: “Merchants might be hesitant in implementing new services because there is a lack of motivation and investment funding, I also believe that the lack of education and specialization plays also an important role.”
+Charalambide, CEO & MD at ECommBX, said: “Merchants might be hesitant in implementing new services because there is a lack of motivation and investment funding, I also believe that the lack of education and specialisation plays also an important role.”